piusnmuhumuza/software-engineering/BusinessEngineering/softwareEngineering.md

 # Software Engineering | A Learning Guide

-The Complete Software Engineering Summary Notes Guide

-## A Business Technology Enthusiast’s Guide to Software Engineering

-Basic [Software Engineering](https://piusnmuhumuza.hashnode.dev/a-business-technology-enthusiasts-guide-to-software-engineering) definitions, concepts, and practices for busy Business Technologists & Thought Leaders.
+This is a Complete Software Engineering Summary Notes Guide i put together with basic [Software Engineering](https://piusnmuhumuza.hashnode.dev/a-business-technology-enthusiasts-guide-to-software-engineering) definitions, concepts, and practices for busy business technologists & thought leaders.

-### Introduction
+## Introduction

 Back in the 1950s, when the dependency on computers increased, the software needed to manage them also grew and thus [Software Engineering/Development](https://piusnmuhumuza.hashnode.dev/a-business-technology-enthusiasts-guide-to-software-engineering) became a necessity for businesses and users all over the world.